supermorphDotTech/morPy/README.md

 ### 6.1.1 Code Insertion [⇧](#toc) <a name="6.1.1"></a>

-I f an attacker gains access to the machine on which morPy is running, it is possible for the attacker to query through shared memory segments and identify those holding the UltraDict instances `app_dict["morpy"]["heap_shelf"]` or `app_dict["morpy"]["proc_waiting"]` of currently running apps.
+If an attacker gains access to the machine on which morPy is running, it is possible for the attacker to query through shared memory segments and identify those holding the UltraDict instances `app_dict["morpy"]["heap_shelf"]` or `app_dict["morpy"]["proc_waiting"]` of currently running apps.
 In that case, functions can be written into either of those which will then be picked